 - If you can, take someone with you to your appointments.
 They can take notes in case you forget something later on.
 You can also ask your doctors if you can record your consultations, if you think that would be helpful.

-Not all women with secondary breast cancer see the same specialists they saw during their treatment for early breast cancer.
+Not all women with metastatic breast cancer see the same specialists they saw during their treatment for early breast cancer.
 While you may be referred to a particular specialist, you do have a choice in who you see.
 Word of mouth is a powerful reference and recommendations from other women are valuable.

 If you are unhappy about who you have been referred to, we encourage you to seek a second opinion.
 If you are a private patient, choice of your team is in your hands.